timacdonald/rule-builder/readme.md

 ### Foreign Key Validation

-Want to stop using the `exists` rule and be able to rock those foreign key validation rules like this:
+Want to stop using the `exists` rule and be able to rock those foreign key validation rules like a boss?
+You can do that by calling:

 ```php
 $rules [